ABoehlen/jahresmeisterschaft_fsb/README.md

 # Jahresmeisterschaft FS Bolligen: Auswertungsprogramm

 ## Purpose
-This program is used to evaluate the annual championship (Jahresmeisterschaft) of the shooting club "Feldschützengesellschaft Bolligen"
+This program was used to evaluate the annual championship (Jahresmeisterschaft) of the shooting club "Feldschützengesellschaft Bolligen".
+Parts of the program may also be useful for other similiar tasks.

 ## Background
-The program is used to evaluate the annual championship of the "Feldschützengesellschaft Bolligen" at the end of each shooting season.
+The program was used until 2019 to evaluate the annual championship of the "Feldschützengesellschaft Bolligen" at the end of each shooting season.
 Based on the instructions \[1\] it performs all the needed calculations automatically as far as possible and outputs the results in a graphically appealing form.

 The created data will be stored in an automatically generated table and kept during processes within a traditional two-dimensional array, as described by the authors of AWK in their famous 1988 book \[2\].